adrianyau/SQL-Final-Project/cleaning_data.md

 	FROM all_sessions
     ```

-5. The times are shown in numerical format, so the data was convered to Hour:Minute:Second format as follows:
+5. The time is shown in numerical format, so the data was convered to 'Hour:Minute:Second' format as follows:

     ```sql
     SELECT CAST(TO_TIMESTAMP(time) AS time)